 If an employee with two or more years' continuous employment is dismissed by reason of redundancy, he is entitled to receive a statutory redundancy payment from his employer.
-The amount of the redundancy payment is calculated by reference to the employee's age, length of service and weekly pay (subject to maximum of £280 per week).
-The maximum redundancy payment is currently £8,400.
+The amount of the redundancy payment is calculated by reference to the employee's age, length of service and weekly pay (subject to maximum of £310 per week).
+The maximum statutory redundancy payment (or basic award) is currently £9,300.